revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/Docker/Docker.md

 ---

-11. Suppose host server has 2 GB space and your image size is 500 MB, then is it possible to run more than 4 containers of this image on the host?
+11. Consider a host server that has 2 GB space and your image size is 500 MB, then is it possible to run more than 4 containers of this image on the host?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)